 Finally, a science data packet (called a compression entity) containing is compressed and stored for download.
+Figure 16 shows what a sub-array or square window image looks like.

 - the stacked image;

-- the CCD margins information;
+- the stacked CCD margins;

 - the imagettes;

 - the housekeeping data associated with the imagettes (temperatures and voltages);

-- the science data (centroid, flux measured in the aperture, etc.);
+- the science data (centroid, flux measured in the aperture, etc.)